 Sunil Setlur, Chief People Officer, Gojek at Asia’s largest HR and WorkTech conference emphasised on the need for a “listening” culture in a fireside chat on ‘Humans At Work: Creating A Listening Culture.’
 He shared the ways in which one can seek feedback from the workforce, and how honest feedback can only be obtained when one ensures the workforce's feedback is acted upon.
 To learn about leadership at Gojek, click here.

-Natasha Bowman, workplace equity and mental wellness pioneer in a keynote session on ‘Re:Frame The Opportunity Within: The Power of One’ at the Total Rewards and Wellbeing Conference 2023 shared what determined her to turn her pain into purpose and her journey into finding and using the power of #1 after her bipolar disorder diagnosis at 40.
+Natasha Bowman, workplace equity and mental wellness pioneer in a keynote session on ‘Re:Frame The Opportunity Within: The Power of One’ shared what determined her to turn her pain into purpose and her journey into finding and using the power of #1 after her bipolar disorder diagnosis at 40.

-If you are eager to meet inspiring leaders to learn life lessons, do join us for our very first conference of this year, People Matters Talent Acquisition Conference 23 where we help you get you 'A-Game' on.
+If you are eager to meet inspiring leaders to learn life lessons, do join us for our our flagship conference, People Matters TechHR Singapore on August 24 at Marina Bay Sands, where we decode the 'art of the possible'.
 Dont miss the chance and register now!